-Understanding the target audience is crucial because that determines if the website will actually be useful or not.
+Understanding the target audience is crucial because it determines if the website will actually be useful or not.
 Who is the client’s target audience, what do they like, what do they do, how to speak to them?
 You need to understand their values and typical behaviour or preferences when surfing the internet.
-Based on that, you decide on the main elements in terms of language, message, colour, font, styles, etc.
+Based on that, you decide on the main elements in terms of the language used, message, colour, font, styles, etc.

 What is your budget?

 This is the first question you need to clarify with your client.
-If the client does not have a budget that can cover the necessary features, it will be difficult to even discuss the project.
-There are many benefits of having a bespoke designed website, however, if the client is on a tight budget you can agree to go for a template based website – this means that you’ll need to compromise on the quality.
+If the client does not have the budget that can cover the necessary features, it will be difficult to even discuss the project.
+There are many benefits of having a bespoke designed website, however, if the client is on a tight budget you can agree to go for a template based website – this means that you’ll need to compromise on the quality though.